The Second Sunday in Lent at St. Peter and St. William Parishes in Naples, FL

 Joel 2, 12-18 + Psalm 51 + 2 Corinthians 5, 20-6, 2 + Matthew 6, 1-6, 16-18

 The season into which we enter today is both a season for fasting and a season for feasting.
 In fact, I am coming to believe that just fasting without feasting makes little sense and is far from life-giving.
 We could learn more about this from our brothers and sister in Islam.
 When they fast, there is also a feast.
 They fast during the daylight, and come evening, there is great family feasting with food shared, companionship, and reflection.
-The fasting is time of anticipating the happiness and joy of the feast to come. … more »
+The fasting is time of anticipating the happiness and joy of the feast to come.
+It makes the fasting much more rich and meaningful.

 The Sixth Sunday in Ordinary Time